 What’s the difference between a repayment, interest-only, fixed and variable mortgage?
 Find out here.

-(Also see: our guides on first time buying, shared ownership, buy-to-let, and remortgaging.)
+(Also see: our guides & advice on first time buying, shared ownership, buy-to-let, and remortgaging.)

 Over the term of your mortgage, every month, you steadily pay back the money you’ve borrowed, along with interest on however much capital you have left.
 At the end of the mortgage term, you’ll have paid off the entire loan.
 The amount of money you have left to pay is also called ‘the capital’, which is why repayment mortgages are also called capital and interest mortgages.